Simversity/literature/docs/orm.md

 A model is a collection of fields which are instances of Datatypes.
 Models need to declare

-* __tablename__ collection name of this model.
+* \__tablename__ : collection name of this model.
-* __rid__ a 5-digit unique identifier for this model.
+* \__rid__ : unique 5-character string identifier representing this model.
 It helps collision at the time of ID generation.
-* classmethod - using() Returns a connection to the database housing the collection.
+* classmethod - using() : Returns a connection to the database housing the collection.

 Sample Model definition that uses a bunch of Datatypes